campbe13/py360-2021/styleguidelines.md

 [Python.org PEP8 Conventions](https://www.python.org/dev/peps/pep-0008/)
 * PEP8 is the Style Guide for Python Code
 * variables start with a lowercase letter
+* Function names should be lowercase, with words separated by underscores as necessary to improve readability.
+* Variable names should be lowercase, with words separated by underscores as necessary to improve readability.
+* class names use camel case and must begin with a captial letter  (CamelCase is where each word begins with a capital letter.)
+* Constants are written in all capital letters with underscores separating words.
+Examples include MAX_OVERFLOW and TOTAL.
+Variable names follow the same convention as function names.

+Variable names follow the same convention as function names.
 * if a variable name is many words, use an underscore to separate
 ### Example
 ```python